technomancy/bussard/manual.md

 existing components.

 Once you have logged into a station that sells upgrades, you can run the `upgrade` script to see their prices.
-Run `upgrade buy laser`, for instance, to purchase a laser, provided you have enough credits.
-Once you have purchased an upgrade, you can usually view its documentation by logging out of the station and accessing its manual page with `man("laser")`, etc. Many upgrades will require making changes to your ship's config code to use; the changes will be described in the manual.
+Run `upgrade buy map`, for instance, to purchase a map, provided you have enough credits.
+Once you have purchased an upgrade, you can usually view its documentation by logging out of the station and accessing its manual page with `man("map")`, etc. Many upgrades will require making changes to your ship's config code to use; the changes will be described in the manual.

 ### Mail